slac-lcls/tmo/README.md

 # tmo
 Data analysis tools for the TMO instrument.
 ## Quick start
 The tmo repo hosts software tools for online and offline data analysis of [TMO](https://lcls.slac.stanford.edu/instruments/neh-1-1) experiments.
 These tools are facilitated by the [LCLS-II software](https://github.com/slac-lcls/lcls2), especially its psana library,  which is used to acquire and access the LCLS data, as well as to assist data analysis with dedicated algorithms.
-First-time psana users are recommended to go through
+Before using or contributing to the tmo scripts, First-time psana users are recommended to go through
-[this confluence page](https://confluence.slac.stanford.edu/display/LCLSIIData/psana) before using or contributing to the tmo scripts.
+[this confluence page](https://confluence.slac.stanford.edu/display/LCLSIIData/psana) and the two TMO-specific examples - [one] (https://github.com/slac-lcls/tmo/blob/main/ana/general/Analysis_Intro(dVMI).ipynb) for data analysis in [JupyterHub] (https://pswww.slac.stanford.edu/jupyterhub/hub/home) and [the other] (https://github.com/slac-lcls/tmo/blob/main/ana/general/preprocess_mpi.py) for data processing with MPI by submitting SLURM batch jobs.

 The repo is structured into three spaces - [ana](https://github.com/slac-lcls/tmo/tree/main/ana) for both general and instrument-specific scripts, [mon](https://github.com/slac-lcls/tmo/tree/main/mon) for online data analysis and [utils](https://github.com/slac-lcls/tmo/tree/main/utils) for handy library functions.(to be continued...)